nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 5-July-2023

+Completed a code challenge in Java.
+Two things I'd forgot about

+1. Java Primitive Types cannot be assigned a null value.
+Jumping around from Java to JS to C# and back has probably contributed to this confusion.
+2. Array types in Java _can_ be null.
+I actually remembered this but didn't think about it while designing the algorithm for a two-dimension Array.
+In multi-dimensional Arrays, the parent Array contains Arrays as items, so a null value represents a row that has no items.

+## Tuesday 4-July-2023

+Did some self-study of JavaScript frameworks.
+Notes are linked from the [Conted Index](./conted-index.html) page.

 ## Monday 3-July-2023

 Cleaned up documentation references in this repo - there were a few floating documents with no links to them so they were difficult to find.